-Questions to Ask at a Teaching Job Interview
+Questions to Ask in a Teaching Interview

-Prepare yourself to ask the right questions at your teaching job interview.
+Prepare yourself to ask the right questions at your teaching interview.
 An interview isn't just about responding to the prospective employer's questions.

 An interview is an opportunity for you to impress the school district panel with examples of how you would approach the position they are offering.
 By asking questions at the interview, you can also determine if the fit is right.